boneill02/sreader/README.md

 # sreader: A Simple TUI Atom and RSS Feed Reader

-This uses hex-encoded SHA1 hashes of the desired feeds' URLs to store them.
-It's much better than putting the URL or feed name as a filename because that would look ugly in the filesystem and possibly cause issues.

 ## Usage

 1. Run `go build sreader.go` (or `go install sreader.go`)